Frequently Asked Questions (FAQ)

 How does MTBS determine the thematic burn severity classes?

 Thresholding continuous burn severity index data into thematic burn severity classes is a considerable technical procedure and varies slightly between fires in different ecological settings.
-A technical description of the thresholding process is documented in recent MTBS Project Reports and the paper "A Project for Monitoring Trends in Burn Severity".
+A technical description of the thresholding process is provided on the Mapping Methods page and in the paper "A Project for Monitoring Trends in Burn Severity."

 Are MTBS burn severity data field validated?